-For our French readers, an announcement: En français pour la première fois, Passeport pour le Cosmos: Transformation Humaine et Rencontres Extraterrestres (1999), pubblicato da Dervy 2016-02-19!
+Passeport pour le Cosmos: Transformation Humaine et Rencontres Alien (1999), en français pour la première fois, pubblicato da Dervy 2016-02-19.

 Stéphane Allix, INREES

 Stéphane Allix a rencontré John Mack en 2003.
-Cet éminent psychiatre américain est le premier spécialiste en santé mentale à s’être intéressé sérieusement aux personnes prétendant avoir été « enlevées par des extraterrestres ».
+Cet éminent psychiatre américain qui inspirera la création de l’INREES, est le premier spécialiste en santé mentale à s’être intéressé sérieusement aux personnes prétendant avoir été « enlevées par des extraterrestres ».

 BBC News, June 8, 2005

 Not many scientists are prepared to take tales of alien abduction seriously, but John Mack, a Harvard professor who was killed in a road accident in north London last year, did.
 Ten years on from a row which nearly lost him his job, hundreds of people who claim they were abducted still revere him.

 by John E. Mack, M.D., Class of ’51

 Oberlin Alumni Magazine, Fall 2002